gregdotca/csptoemail/README.md

-CSP To Email
+CSP to Email
 ------------

-## What is CSP TO Email?
+## What is CSP to Email?

 A simple web application that allows you to send Content Security Policy (CSP) reports to an email address.
 It is designed to be easy to set up and use, with minimal configuration required.
 There's no UI or reporting, just an endpoint that will take your CSP Reports and emails them to you as they come in.